-In'o, m the Superintendent fully in reference to the disposition of the boy for whom application is made and the character of the education intended for him.
+Inform the Superintendent fully in reference to the disposition of the boy for whom application is made and the character of the education intended for him.

-No time is set apart for the cadets to visit their homes, or other places, except for the Christmas holidays; the interruptions produced by going home at any other time are a great disadvantage to the cadets.
-Hence special furloughs are not granted except in case of necessity.
+No time is set apart for the cadets to visit their homes, or other places, except for the Christmas holidays; the interruptions produced by going home at any other time are a great disadvantage to the on account of such fees for the school year shall become immediately due and payable to the Academy.
+The Academy is not responsible for any property left on the premises by a departing student.